Natural Bridge State Park Trails

 The Cedar Creek Trail at Natural Bridge State Park is an easy walk for all ages and includes many points of interest along the way.
 It begins down a set of stairs that lead out of the Rockbridge Center and gift shop building.
 Hikers present their ticket at the bottom of the stairs where they begin their scenic stroll.

 The 215ft-high Natural Bridge appears early in the Cedar Creek hike, and you'll find benches for sitting and appreciating its beauty.
 Educational presentations are given here numerous times per day.
 Further down the trail, hikers will come to the Salt Peter Mine, pass the Lost River, and ends at the gorgeous Lace Falls.
 This trail is about 1 mile and is best enjoyed at your leisure.

 If you are up for more of a challenge, the Blue Ridge Trail is a little more work with slight inclines.
 This path begins about 1 mile north of the park and winds through creeks and wetlands.
-Parking is available.
+Play the 18-basket Thistle Ridge Disc Golf course along this trail.
 This hike is about 3 miles with beautiful views of the Blue Ridge and Allegheny Mountains.
+A self-pay kiosk is located in parking lot with picnic tables nearby.

 All four hikes offer great views and a glimpse into the rich history of the land.

 From the Lexington Visitor Center, drive east on Washington Street to a left at the stoplight onto East Nelson Street (US-60).
 Continue .2 mile to a right onto Lee Highway (US-11 S Bypass).
 Drive .9 mile to a left at the stoplight, continuing south on Lee Highway southbound.
 Stay on Lee Highway for 12 miles and Natural Bridge State Park entrance will be just ahead of you on the left with the Natural Bridge Historic Hotel & Conference Center on your right.